-You can also compute a CI for $r^2$ .
-Just square the lower and upper limits of the CI for r; note that this will be a non-symmetric CI.
-In many cases, you may see weak $r^2$ s reported in the literature, but no p-value or CI.
+You can also compute a CI for r^2 .
+Just square the lower and upper limits of the CI for r (but take due account of intervals that include zero); note that the CI for r^2 will generally be a non-symmetric.
+In many cases, you may see weak r^2 s reported in the literature, but no p-value or CI.
 If you wish, you can compute a p-value yourself just by knowing N (the number of pairs) and r; see a text if you need to do this.